By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 Replace Arc entirely with another browser.
 You get a complete package but you're locked into one browser again - and if it goes the way of Arc, you start over.

-Approach 2: Add a Sidebar Layer to Your Existing Browser
+Approach 2: Add Arc's Sidebar Features to Your Existing Browser

 Keep using Safari, Chrome, or whatever you prefer.
-Add a separate tool that provides the sidebar and Spaces functionality on top.
+Add a separate tool that brings all of Arc's sidebar features on top - the persistent sidebar, Spaces, Command Bar, Air Traffic Control, Live Tabs, link previews, and pinned items.
 Your workflow survives even if you switch browsers later.

 I'll cover both approaches, but I'll be honest about my bias: I built SupaSidebar specifically because Approach 2 didn't exist when I left Arc.
 I'll flag every section where SupaSidebar is relevant so you can skip it if you just want browser comparisons.